hilkojj/AWAAGTI/docs/dbfile_formaat.md

    - The min or max wind speed uses only the first byte, in the same way as in a regular chunk.
  - 3 bytes for the unix time in seconds, of which the value of the station was measured.

-Like with regular database files, the file name of summray files are also standardised.
+Like with regular database files, the file name of summary files are also standardised.
-Ther are in the format: '{variable}_{type summary}_sum.awaagti', for example 'temp_max_sum.awaagti'.
+There are in the format: '{variable}_{type summary}_sum.awaagti', for example 'temp_max_sum.awaagti'.

-It is the responsibility of the reader to know if the file contains regulur chunks, or summary chunks, and also what the summary types are.
+It is the responsibility of the reader to know if the file contains regular chunks, or summary chunks, and also what the summary types are.

 ## Directory structure

-The database is stored in the file system of the operating systemd kernel, and it known to work on the ext4 file system.
+The database is stored in the file system of the operating system kernel, and it known to work on the ext4 file system.
 In the database, the files are stored in groups of (maximum) hundred.
 Because of this, there are a maximum of 100 database files in a directory, or 100 directories in a directory.
 This is to make it faster to request a directory listing from the operating system, which makes it faster to read data from the database.